iasonrap/mlops31/reports/README.md

 >
 > Answer:

 We did use DVC to track any changes in the dataset, although we did not update the dataset during our implementation.
 However, there is a significant advantage to using data version control in a project.
 It allows teams to keep track of changes made to the dataset over time, ensuring that any modifications, additions, or deletions are recorded and can be easily reverted if needed.
 This is particularly useful in collaborative projects where multiple team members may work with the same data.
+In this project however, the data was not updated at all, as we just used a stable dataset from Kaggle.

 ### Question 11